artikcloud/sample-java-MqttSmartLight/README.md

 ### Setup at ARTIK Cloud

  1. At My ARTIK Cloud, [connect a device](https://my.artik.cloud/new_device/cloud.artik.example.simple_smartlight) of the type "Example Simple Smart Light" (unique type name `cloud.artik.example.simple_smartlight`).
 You can use the one that you already own.
- 2. Get the [device ID, device token](https://developer.artik.cloud/documentation/tools/web-tools.html#managing-a-device-token).
+ 2. Get the [device ID and token](https://developer.artik.cloud/documentation/tools/web-tools.html#managing-a-device-token).
 You will need them when running the console app (smart light emulator).

 ### Setup Java project